-One of the key aspects of the SEND Code of Practice is the four-stage process of 'assess, plan, do, review'; this is known as a 'graduated approach' to planning for and meeting the needs of children with SEND that you mind.
+One of the key aspects of the SEND Code of Practice is the four-stage process of 'assess, plan, do, review'; this is known as a 'graduated approach' to planning for and meeting the needs of children with SEND.
 This process may be begun as soon as concerns are identified.